Self-Pour at Hotels

 When guests are at your hotel, it can sometimes be a challenge to give them reasons to stay in, outside of using their rooms to sleep each night.
 After all, hotels are mainly used by guests for that purpose only, with most of the attractions generally being outside.
 But, with PourMyBeer, hotels bring the best parts of a great night right into their lobbies, using the power and fun of self-pour beverage technology.

 Using our self-pour tapwalls or mobile kegerators, hotels’ lobbies around the U.S. all the way to Canada are already delighting their guests with the ability to become their own bartenders, all while not needing to leave their hotel.

 PourMyBeer’s self-serve technology is significantly more efficient than a traditional bar you might see at most hotels.
-By allowing customers to pour exactly when they want and in exactly the quantities they want, you, as the owner, are losing out on no profits.
+By allowing customers to pour what they want, when they want, you, as the owner, are not losing out on profits.
 And best of all, it gives guests a better, more memorable experience than any regular bar would.

 Check out how PourMyBeer works: